Welcome to our kitchen...

-There are a great variety of dances in LNYF.
-Click on a picture to find out more!
+Last year, we had a great variety of dances in LNYF 2019.
+Click on a picture to learn more!

 Hula is an ancient Polynesian dance form that originated in the Hawaiian Islands.
 The dance comprises of two primary forms, Hula ‘Auana and Hula Kahiko.‘Auana is a more Westernized form of dance featuring modern instruments such as the ukulele.
 It’s often portrayed in media as sensual and rhythmic, featuring coconut-clad dancers and radio-friendly music.
 Kahiko is the more traditional form of Hula dance.
 It was a temple dance performed by young men and women in order to communicate with the gods.
 Our performance will incorporate both these styles into our dance in celebration of Hawaiian culture while telling a story!